 Pheasant (Common Pheasant or Ring-necked Pheasant) Phasianus colchicus

 A super-abundant species whose population is maintained at an artificially high level thanks to vast numbers of birds being reared and released by gamekeepers.
 There are a number of different races of this non-native species but due to a long history of interbreeding between them it is not normally possible to assign individuals to one or other race.
 Most show a conspicuous white neck ring but a large number lack this or show only a partial ring.
-Melanistic birds resembling Japanese Green Pheasants are being released in increasing numbers - scroll down for more information and photos of these.
+So-called melanistic birds resembling Japanese Green Pheasants are being released in increasing numbers - scroll down for more information and photos of these.
+Another unnatural but quite attractive variant that seems to be increasing is a very pale-backed type, a few examples of which appear below.
+All white Pheasants are also seen occasionally.

 |